 - Why do I have to pick up after my dog?

 Picking up after your dog, whether on or off-leash is required by Brookline town bylaw, and is punishable by fines and/or removal from the park and the off-leash program.
 Everyone should bring something with them, such as a bag, for cleaning up, and should pay particular attention when dogs are off-leash.
 Cleaning up feces is not only the law, it is also the polite, responsible thing to do.

 Since all our parks are shared by many users, it is particularly important to remove feces so other users, such as children playing sports or people picnicking, don’t come into contact with these messy, potentially unhealthy remains.

 In addition, we ask all users to discard all trash and take other personal items with them when they leave.

 - I saw an aggressive dog in a park.
 What should I do?

 We encourage you to contact the police if you witness or are involved in incidents of aggression towards people, other dogs, or wildlife.
 They are available at 617-730-2222, 24 hours a day, or 911 for emergencies.
 Brookline's bylaws are quite clear that aggressive dogs are not permitted off or on leash.

 If individuals feel they or their pets are being threatened, then it is reasonable for the offending dog to be put on leash and/or removed from the area depending on the severity of the situation.
 Owners can lose off-leash privileges and/or be fined, and dogs can even be impounded if the situation warrants it.
 Brookline Park Rangers and the Animal Control Officer also patrol the parks regularly and can assist in these situations.

-Q. How do I get more information or make suggestions about the program?
+- How do I find out more information or make suggestions about the program?